 Cerebral palsy can range in severity from mild to severe.
-For example, a person with mild spastic hemiplegia is likely to be fully mobile, active and independent, but have a slightly abnormal walking movement (gait).
-He or she may have some difficulty in using one hand, and one foot may drop or drag.
+For example, a person with mild spastic hemiplegia is likely to be fully mobile, active and independent but have a slightly abnormal walking movement (gait).
+He or she may have some difficulty in using one hand and one foot may drop or drag.
 At the other extreme, someone with severe quadriplegia will be wheelchair-bound and need help with daily living tasks.
 Many people are in between these two extremes.
 Everyone is different and needs assessing by a specialist team.

 It may seem surprising that in the definition of cerebral palsy it is said to be a non-progressive disorder.
-But this means that the damage to the brain is done and the damage doesn't worsen.
+But this means that the damage to the brain is done and doesn't worsen.
 (This is in contrast to some other brain disorders of children.)
 However, the effect on the body is progressive in that the spasticity of the muscles can have a progressive effect on bones and joints.
 For example, the stiffness of the muscles in spastic cerebral palsy can gradually lead to permanent fixed contractures of joints in arms and legs.
 Some joints may eventually become fixed in a flexed position as a child becomes older.
 A main aim of treatment for spastic cerebral palsy is to keep to a minimum the effects of the muscle stiffness.

 What causes cerebral palsy?